awsdocs/amazon-connect-admin-guide/doc_source/queued-callback-example.md

 In this example, John calls customer service\.
 Here's what happens:

-1. Inbound contact flow creates CTR\-1:
+1. Inbound contact flow creates contact record\-1:

    1. John calls customer service at 11:35\.
 The Inbound contact flow runs and puts him in queue at 11:35\.

    1. The Customer queue flow runs\.
 At 11:37, John chooses to schedule a callback, so Amazon Connect initiates a callback contact at 11:37, before the inbound contact is disconnected\.

-1. Callback contact flow creates CTR\-2:
+1. Callback contact flow creates contact record\-2:

    1. The callback contact was initiated at 11:37\.